raspberrypilearning/pick-your-favourite/en/step_7.md

 ## Make the choice permanent

-In this step you will use the local storage in the user's we browser to save the choice they make, so whenever the page is loaded, it keeps the colours and content of their choice.
+In this step you will use the local storage in the user's web browser to save the choice they make, so whenever the page is loaded it keeps the colours and content of their choice!

 ### Saving the user's choice